ryanrousseau/Octopub/README.md

 The following images are built:

-* `octopussamples/octopub-products-microservice` - the backend products service
+* `octopussamples/octopub-products-microservice` - the backend products service.
+Exposes port `8083`.
-* `octopussamples/octopub-products-microservice-mysql` - the backend products service configured to use an external MySQL database
+* `octopussamples/octopub-products-microservice-mysql` - the backend products service configured to use an external MySQL database.
+Exposes port `8083`.
-* `octopussamples/octopub-audit-microservice` - the backend audits service
+* `octopussamples/octopub-audit-microservice` - the backend audits service.
+Exposes port `10000`.
-* `octopussamples/octopub-audit-microservice-mysql` - the backend audits service configured to use an external MySQL database
+* `octopussamples/octopub-audit-microservice-mysql` - the backend audits service configured to use an external MySQL database.
+Exposes port `10000`.
-* `octopussamples/octopub-frontend` - the frontend web UI
+* `octopussamples/octopub-frontend` - the frontend web UI.
+Exposes port `8080`.
 * `octopussamples/postman-worker-image` - a worker image that includes Postman
 * `octopussamples/cypress-worker-image` - a worker image that includes Cypress